ueberdosis/hocuspocus/docs/src/docPages/extensions/throttle.md

 ## Installation

-Configure your `.npmrc` to look for packages with the @hocuspocus prefix in our private registry, [as described here](/installation#2-installation).

-Now you should be able to install the Monitor package with:
+Install the Throttle package with:

 ```bash
 # with npm